anhaidgroup/delex/examples/Single-Machine-Example.md

 ### Step 3: Importing Dependencies

-Now we can open up the 'example.py' file, and import all of the necessary packages that we will use.
+Now we can open up the 'basic_example.py' file, and add the following code that imports all of the necessary packages that we will use.

 ```
 from pathlib import Path